PM condemns ‘Unite the Kingdom’ rally that ‘sent shiver’ through communities

 The Prime Minister’s official spokesman said Mr Musk’s words threatened “violence and intimidation on our streets”, adding: “I don’t think the British public will have any truck with that kind of language.”

+He told Tonight With Andrew Marr on LBC: “Who the hell is this guy?
+Is my reaction.
+Just because you’re a billionaire, it doesn’t give you a right to come and tell us how to run our country.

+“And look, as far as I can see, this guy is a publicity seeking narcissist who is inciting violence on our streets.
+And honestly, you know, he should go back to running his car company.
+And I think, as the Americans would say, butt out of our politics.”

-Cabinet ministers described Mr Musk’s intervention as “totally inappropriate”, and Liberal Democrat leader Sir Ed Davey said Britain’s democracy is “too precious to be a plaything for foreign tech barons”.
+Liberal Democrat leader Sir Ed Davey meanwhile said Britain’s democracy is “too precious to be a plaything for foreign tech barons”.

 Sir Ed also said he had written to the Prime Minister, Opposition leader Kemi Badenoch and Reform UK leader Nigel Farage over the weekend, urging them to join him in condemning the “dangerous” remarks.